bmann/bmcgarden/_posts/blog/2021-02-13-drop-in-audio.md

 Will I keep using Clubhouse?
 Sure, I'll keep an eye on it and experiment a little, and enjoy the novelty of a new network.

-In fact, join me on February 23rd, 9:30am PST / 12:30pm EST / 18:30 CET for a discussion on Decentralized Open Networks.
+In fact, join me on ~~February 23rd~~ March 3rd, 9:30am PST / 12:30pm EST / 18:30 CET for a discussion on Decentralized Open Networks.
+I'll also be joined by [Simona Pop @Sim_Pop](https://twitter.com/sim_pop), who will be co-hosting with me.
 [Find the event on Clubhouse](https://www.joinclubhouse.com/event/PvNo69XP), or register on Luma:

 <br /><br />
-<a href="https://lu.ma/event/evt-4hubOg6pSTUk3jS" class="luma-checkout--button" data-luma-action="checkout" data-luma-event-id="evt-4hubOg6pSTUk3jS">Sign up for Decentralized Open Networks, Feb 23rd</a>
+<a href="https://lu.ma/event/evt-4hubOg6pSTUk3jS" class="luma-checkout--button" data-luma-action="checkout" data-luma-event-id="evt-4hubOg6pSTUk3jS">Sign up for Decentralized Open Networks, Mar 3rd</a>
 <script id="luma-checkout" src="https://embed.lu.ma/checkout-button.js"></script>
 <br />
 I'll also drop a link to some BBB and Speakeasy rooms [on Twitter](https://twitter.com/bmann) to experiment with those platforms.